 The reality, as usual, is much more complicated.
 It is complicated because deer stalking provides over 300 full-time and over 500 part-time jobs in areas of Scotland in which employment is often fairly hard to come by.
 It is complicated because deer stalking makes a considerable contribution to the economy of many otherwise very poor areas of the country.
 And it is complicated because one person's "magnificent creature" is another person's overpopulated pest, which causes many road accidents, and which damages woodland, forestry, agriculture and habitats of great importance to other species.
 And when those calling for an increase in the culling of Red Deer include conservation bodies like WWF and the RSPB, it becomes clear just how very complex the situation really is.

 From the late 1980s onwards, the shared aim of all those involved in access to the hills was one of peaceful coexistence of the different interests, primarily achieved through the exchange of information.
-A key element of this since 1996 has been the Hillphones Scheme, under which estates leave recorded messages about stag stalking activity in a number of mountain areas across Scotland.
+A key element of this from 1996 was the Hillphones Scheme, under which estates left recorded messages about stag stalking activity in a number of mountain areas across Scotland.

 This system was established well before the significant improvements made to outdoor access under the Land Reform (Scotland) Act 2003, but the way it balances potentially competing interests is completely in line with the new legislation, whose Scottish Outdoor Access Code recommends use of the Hillphones Scheme.